Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-CDH can be very serious.
-Babies born with this condition tend to have small, underdeveloped lungs with weak blood vessels.
+Babies born with CDH tend to have small, underdeveloped lungs (pulmonary hypoplasia).
 This can cause low blood oxygen levels and breathing difficulties at birth.
-They will also have high blood pressure in their lungs, which puts stress on their heart.
-These babies will need critical care at birth to stabilize their condition.
-They may need supportive care throughout their lives.
+They’ll also have high blood pressure in their lungs, which puts stress on their heart.
+These babies need critical care at birth to stabilize their condition.

 Advertisement